ddeutils/ddeutil-observe/README.md

 > The first propose is monitor and observe from worker nodes that deploy the
 > workflow application on a target self-hosted.

+> [!NOTE]
+> I will use this project to be the base Frontend learning path for me.

 ## :round_pushpin: Installation

 ```shell